Lawmaker says names of Missouri legislators urging Greitens to resign will not be released out of fear of retaliation

 According to Dogan, those who signed the letter are not on the special committee investigating the governor’s alleged actions.

-Missourinet’s request for comment from the governor’s office has not been returned by the time this story was published.
+Missourinet’s request for comment from the governor’s office had not been returned by the time this story was published.

 Greitens has pleaded not guilty to a felony invasion of privacy charge for allegedly transferring a photo of his undressed mistress in 2015 while preparing a run for governor.
 He calls St. Louis Circuit Attorney Kim Gardner “a reckless liberal prosecutor who uses her office to score political points”.